bas-amop/PolarRoute-pipeline/docs/using.md

 ```
 ---
 ## Reset the pipeline `reset`
 Because the statefulness of the pipeline persists even after completion, an additional step is required before the pipeline can be executed again.
-This is called a `reset` and when initiated, the workflow manager erases the state of the pipeline ready for re-execution.
+This is called a `reset`, and when initiated, the workflow manager erases the state of the pipeline ready for re-execution.

 A reset can be performed by running the command:
 ```bash